nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

  * Consider the *renderTimoutMs* value in the Portal's *ssrConfig*.
 This timeout determines how long the Portal will wait for an SSR result.
 It is safe to use a very low value, because if the SSR takes to long it automatically switches to client-side rendering, but puts the result (when ready) into the memory cache.
 So, subsequent calls will get the cached SSR HTML.
- * Use the *mashroom-memory-cache*, because the Portal will use it to cache the results of server-side rendering
+ * Use the <a href="#mashroommemorycache">mashroom-memory-cache</a>, because the Portal will use it to cache the results of server-side rendering
  * Use a reverse proxy for TLS termination and enable compression and caching there
  * Use a CDN to accelerate the delivering of resources
  * In your server-side rendering Apps make sure to avoid [Cumulative Layout Shift](https://web.dev/cls/)